Frequently Asked Questions

 Residency and Citizenship

 Anyone can apply to UND SMHS, but as a state-supported school, we grant admissions preference to North Dakota residents or those who have strong ties to the state.
 We also admit a small number of applicants from Minnesota, Montana, and Wyoming.
-INMED (Indians into Medicine) applicants do not have a residency requirement but do have other requirements.
+INMED (Indians into Medicine) applicants do not have a residency preference but do have other requirements.

 For more information on our residency preference, please visit Application Process page. and see "Selection Criteria."
 It is the responsibility of applicants to assess their suitability for UND SMHS before applying.